EddieBrock-web/clarissa/README.md

 ---

 Clarissa is a command-line AI agent built with [Bun](https://bun.sh) and [Ink](https://github.com/vadimdemedes/ink).
-It provides a conversational interface powered by [OpenRouter](https://openrouter.ai), enabling access to various LLMs like Claude, GPT-4, Gemini, and more.
+It supports multiple LLM providers including cloud services like [OpenRouter](https://openrouter.ai), OpenAI, and Anthropic, as well as local inference via Apple Intelligence, LM Studio, and local GGUF models.
 The agent can execute tools, manage files, run shell commands, and integrate with external services via the Model Context Protocol (MCP).

 ## Features

-- **Multi-model support** - Switch between Claude, GPT-4, Gemini, Llama, DeepSeek, and other models via OpenRouter
+- **Multi-provider support** - Use cloud providers (OpenRouter, OpenAI, Anthropic) or run completely offline with local models
+- **Apple Intelligence** - On-device AI using Apple Foundation Models with full tool calling support (macOS 26+)
+- **Local model inference** - Run GGUF models locally via LM Studio or node-llama-cpp with GPU acceleration
 - **Streaming responses** - Real-time token streaming for responsive conversations
 - **Built-in tools** - File operations, Git integration, shell commands, web fetching, and more
 - **MCP integration** - Connect to external MCP servers to extend functionality
-- **Session management** - Save and restore conversation history
+- **Session management** - Auto-save on exit, quick resume with `/last`, and named sessions
 - **Memory persistence** - Remember facts across sessions with `/remember` and `/memories`
 - **Context management** - Automatic token tracking and context truncation
 - **Tool confirmation** - Approve or reject potentially dangerous operations
-- **One-shot mode** - Run single commands directly from your shell
+- **One-shot mode** - Run single commands directly from your shell with query history
-- **Piped input** - Pipe content from other commands for processing
+- **Auto-updates** - Get notified of new versions and upgrade easily with `clarissa upgrade`

 ## How It Works